Road Debris – Who Pays for Your Damages?

 More than a third of those deaths occurred because drivers swerved to avoid the debris.

 Roadway debris can be a serious matter.
-One of our clients was severely injured in a life-altering way because of roadway debris.
+We have helped clients who have been severely injured because of roadway debris.

 What NC Law Says About Debris on NC Roads